debamitra/debs-journal/README.md

 # debs-journal
-my stream of consciousness thoughts, tracked over time (on what I study, work on .. etc)
+stream of consciousness study journal, tracked over time..

+At the Alter of the Study God,
+I place this Repository,
+My offer of thy worship,
+as I continue on this journey..

+- *expression of Deb's joy towards studying/learning*